June 28, 2023

 Given the multidimensionality of poverty, a combination of well thought-out interventions is required to address the many interconnected challenges related to development.
 Complex interventions are increasingly being implemented in the area of livelihood creation, rural development and community health as a means to jointly address the holistic development of the population involved.

-Recently, LEAD collaborated with Ambuja Cement Foundation to study its integrated livelihoods and community development programs in the Chandrapur district of Maharashtra.
+Recently, LEAD collaborated with Ambuja Foundation to study its integrated livelihoods and community development programs in the Chandrapur district of Maharashtra.
 Agricultural-allied activities are the predominant livelihood occupations in the region, and the Foundation has been focusing on helping women self-help group members explore alternative livelihoods - by either supporting them with starting their own small-scale enterprises, or assisting them in expanding existing enterprises.

-I was fortunate witness first-hand, during an intensive field visit, the immense and persistent efforts of ACF over the years.
+I was fortunate witness first-hand, during an intensive field visit, the immense and persistent efforts of Ambuja Foundation over the years.
 What struck me most was the close rapport they had with the community, as well as the dedication and commitment of the local team.
 While this was just a glimpse of their work, I am keen to share some noteworthy insights as I learn more about their programs and pathways to continuous impact.

 Learnings from Chandrapur